Restream/reindexer/readme.md

 ### Using object cache

 To avoid race conditions, by default object cache is turned off and all objects are allocated and deserialized from reindexer internal format (called `CJSON`) per each query.
-The deserialization is uses reflection, so it's speed is not optimal (in fact `CJSON` deserialization is ~3-10x faster than `JSON`, and ~1.2x faster than `GOB`), but perfrormance is still seriously limited by reflection overhead.
+The deserialization is uses reflection, so its speed is not optimal (in fact `CJSON` deserialization is ~3-10x faster than `JSON`, and ~1.2x faster than `GOB`), but performance is still seriously limited by reflection overhead.

 There are 2 ways to enable object cache: